Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune (India)

 In the Sun and Sun-like stars, thermal convection likely drives large-scale flows, differential rotation and meridional circulation, which in turn generate and sustain global magnetic fields (dynamo).
 However, modeling convection is one of the greatest challenges in stellar physics.
 This collaboration aims to measure convective velocities in the solar interior using improved techniques of helioseismology applied to Solar Dynamics Observatory observations (hosted at MPI for Solar System Research), to discriminate among competing theories and elucidate global dynamics in stellar convection zones.

-Head of the Partner Group: Prof. Dr. Hui Tian
+Head of the Partner Group: Assistant Prof. Dr. Hui Tian

 The research of this partner group focuses on several types of small-scale dynamic events in the lower solar atmosphere as well as the lower atmospheric response to solar flares.
 NASA’s Interface Region Imaging Spectrograph (IRIS) mission recently discovered three types of small activities in the lower solar atmosphere: so-called IRIS bombs in active regions, transition region bright dots in sunspots, and network jets outside active regions.
 These events likely play an important role in heating of the solar atmosphere as well as in the mass and energy supply to the solar wind.
 A deeper investigation of these newly discovered and poorly understood events therefore promises new insights into the workings of the solar atmosphere.
 The planned research will determine the role of magnetic reconnection in the energization of the lower solar atmosphere, and characterize the dependence of these dynamical events on the process of magnetic flux emergence.
 Recent high-resolution observations from both space and ground-based observatories have revealed great details of the energy deposition processes in the lower atmosphere during solar flares.
 As part of the research activities of this partner group, we also investigate flare heating mechanisms by charactering these fine-scale flare dynamics.